 Wet Underfloor Heating: UK Installation & Costs

-Wet UFH uses PE-X plastic pipes in floor screed, connected to boiler or heat pump via manifold.
-Costs £80–150 per m² installed plus £800–1,500 for manifold/pump.
-Runs at 3–5p per kWh (gas) or 2–4p per kWh (heat pump), much cheaper than electric UFH (10–15p per kWh).
+Wet UFH uses 16mm PE-X plastic pipes laid in loops in floor screed or a dry board system, connected to a boiler or heat pump via a manifold.
+Costs £80-150 per m² installed plus £800-1,500 for the manifold and pump.
+Runs at roughly 3-5p per kWh (gas) or 2-4p per kWh (heat pump, before efficiency losses), much cheaper than electric UFH.
+Best suited to whole-house or open-plan heating rather than a single small room.

 How wet UFH works